 Rabbi Eric Yoffie is a writer, lecturer, and internationally known religious leader.
-A powerful, thoughtful, and humorous speaker, he talks to both religious and general audiences on Israel and the Middle East, social justice, religious and political leadership, American Religious Life and American Jewish Life.
+A powerful and thoughtful speaker, he talks to both religious and general audiences on Israel and the Middle East, interfaith relations, social justice, religious and political leadership, American Religious Life and American Jewish Life.
 He has presented at the World Economic Forum in Davos, and has appeared on Fox News, CNN, and many other news outlets.
 He writes regularly for The Huffington Post, The Jerusalem Post and Haaretz and is quoted frequently in the general and Jewish press.

 Rabbi Yoffie completed a 16-year tenure as the leader of America’s largest Jewish organization.
 Dr. Jonathan Sarna, the dean of American Jewish historians, noted that Rabbi Yoffie, once named by the Forward newspaper as the number one Jewish leader in America, devoted his tenure to bringing “old ideas” to Reform Judaism, “urging its rank and file to focus on enriching their spiritual lives and expanding their knowledge of Judaism…The Yoffie era will go down as an important period in the history of the Reform movement.
 At a critical junction in Jewish history, he made Reform Judaism more Jewish.”